-'''

-static resolve(reference)

-Resolves the given reference into a resolver.
-Reference Resolution

-Parameters reference (str) - a specification that can eventually be resolved into a test (in

-the form of a avocado.core.nrunner.Runnable)

-Returns the result of the resolution process, containing the success, failure or error, along with

-zero or more avocado.core.nrunner.Runnable objects

-Return type avocado.core.resolver.ReferenceResolution

-class avocado.plugins.resolvers.TapResolver

-Bases: avocado.core.plugin_interfaces.Resolver

-description = 'Test resolver for executable files to be handled as tests'

-name = 'tap'

-static resolve(reference)

-Resolves the given reference into a resolver.
-Reference Resolution

-Parameters reference (stx) - a specification that can eventually be resolved into a test (in

-the form of a avocado.core.nrunner.Runnable)

-Returns the result of the resolution process, containing the success, failure or error, along with

-zero or more avocado.core.nrunner.Runnable objects

-Return type avocado.core.resolver.ReferenceResolution

-9.4.20 avocado.plugins.run module

-Base Test Runner Plugins.

-class avocado.plugins.run.Run

-Bases: avocado.core.plugin_interfaces.CLICmd

-Implements the avocado 'run' subcommand

-configure (parser)

-Add the subparser for the run action.

-Parameters parser - Main test runner parser.

-'''
+''' Test resolver for builtin test types class avocado.plugins.resolvers.AvocadoInstrumentedResolver Bases: avocado.core.plugin_interfaces.Resolver description = 'Test resolver for Avocado Instrumented tests' name = 'avocado-instrumented' static resolve(reference) Resolves the given reference into a resolver.
+ReferenceResolution Parameters reference (str) - a specification that can eventually be resolved into a test (in the form of a avocado.core.nrunner.Runnable) Returns the result of the resolution process, containing the success, failure or error, along with zero or more avocado.core.nrunner.Runnable objects Return type avocado.core.resolver.ReferenceResolution class avocado.plugins.resolvers.ExecTestResolver Bases: avocado.core.plugin_interfaces.Resolver description = 'Test resolver for executable files to be handled as tests' name = 'exec-test' static resolve(reference) Resolves the given reference into a resolver.
+Reference Resolution Parameters reference (str) - a specification that can eventually be resolved into a test (in the form of a avocado.core.nrunner.Runnable) Returns the result of the resolution process, containing the success, failure or error, along with zero or more avocado.core.nrunner.Runnable objects Return type avocado.core.resolver.ReferenceResolution class avocado.plugins.resolvers.PythonUnittestResolver Bases: avocado.core.plugin interfaces.Resolver description = 'Test resolver for Python Unittests' name = 'python-unittest' static resolve(reference) Resolves the given reference into a resolver.
+Reference Resolution Parameters reference (str) - a specification that can eventually be resolved into a test (in the form of a avocado.core.nrunner.Runnable) Returns the result of the resolution process, containing the success, failure or error, along with zero or more avocado.core.nrunner.Runnable objects Return type avocado.core.resolver.ReferenceResolution class avocado.plugins.resolvers.TapResolver Bases: avocado.core.plugin_interfaces.Resolver description = 'Test resolver for executable files to be handled as tests' name = 'tap' '''